 Welcome to Cape Town, the most cosmopolitan city on the continent and one of the most stunning urban areas on Earth!
 Today is an arrival day, so there are no planned activities.
 Your arrival transfer is included.

 Our tour today starts with the cable car ride to the top of Table Mountain.
-The plateau at 3 km wide has its highest point over 1,000 meters, and provides spectacular views of the surrounded landscape.
+The plateau, at 3km (1.9 mi) wide has its highest point over 1,000m (3,280 ft), and provides spectacular views of the surrounding landscape.
 Lunch at the Seaforth Restaurant before visiting Boulder Beach, a beautiful sandy beach dotted with massive granite boulders.
-Since 1982 it has been the home of over 3,000 tunnel nesting African Black footed penguins.
-In the afternoon, we board the M/S Expedition to begin our journey up one of the most underexplored coastlines in the world.
+Since 1982, it has been the home of over 3,000 tunnel-nesting African black-footed penguins.

 Today, we visit the small Namibian town of Luderitz and the ghost town of Kolmanskop.
 Because of their isolation and predominantly German population, these towns are typically German in their architecture and culture.
 Kolmanskop was abandoned soon after it was founded when new diamond prospects drew the population further south.
 Today, it is a ghost town and a fascinating place to explore.

-Today we'll enjoy a visit to the quaint town of Sao Felipe de Benguela in Angola.
-Benguela was founded by Portuguese in 1617 has a big part in the history of the slave trade.
+Today, we'll enjoy a visit to the quaint town of Sao Felipe de Benguela in Angola.
+Benguela, founded by the Portuguese in 1617, played a big part in the history of the slave trade.

 Today, we visit the Congo’s Pointe Noire.
-On the agenda today are visits to the cliffs of Diosso Gorge, the museum and the city’s very lively market.
-We also plan to visit a local school outside of Pointe Noir.
-If inclined, this is a great opportunity to present any donated notebooks, stationary and art supplies for the students.
+On the agenda today are visits to the cliffs of Diosso Gorge, the museum, and the city’s very lively market.

 Today, we disembark in Freetown, Sierra Leone.
 Sierra Leone is recovering from a civil war that almost tore the country apart, but today it is a progressive African state with a great future.
 Tourism is part of the recovery process.
 We’ll explore the city, the Tacagumu Chimpanzee Sanctuary.